0 of 31 Questions completed

 Which of the following cytotoxic drug carries the highest risk of interstitial pneumonia and lung injury?

 Pulmonary function test has an essential role in monitoring the progression of interstitial lung disease.
-When used for monitoring disease progression,
+When used for monitoring disease progression, which parameter could be regarded as significant?

 Which of the following condition has a predominantly lymphocytic cellular pattern on bronchoalveolar lavage (BAL)?

 A 75 year old man presents with several months history of dry cough and progressive breathlessness on exertion.
 On examination, he has finger clubbing, reduced chest expansion and on chest auscultation, fine velcro inspiratory crackles can be heard bi-basally.
 His current oxygen saturation is 88 percent on air.
-A HRCT performed demonstrates areas of subpleural honeycombing with moderate to severe traction bronchiectasis bibasally along with extensive reticulation in the right lower lobe.
-You suspect that this patient has some form of interstitial lung disease.

-Which of the following investigation should be avoided as part of your diagnostic work up?
+You suspect that this patient has some form of interstitial lung disease but which of the following investigation should be avoided as part of your diagnostic work up?

 Which of the following treatment should be avoided in patients with idiopathic pulmonary fibrosis?

-Mepolizumab is a humanized monoclonal antibody that has been recently recognized as being effective in the treatment of severe chronic eosinophilic asthma.
+Mepolizumab is a humanized monoclonal antibody that has been recently recognized as being effective in the treatment of severe chronic eosinophilic asthma.Â

 What is the target receptor for this medication?